 Richardson Healthcare Introduces the ALTA750G® CT Tube at the 2023 European Congress of Radiology

-LAFOX, Ill., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Richardson Healthcare, a Division of Richardson Electronics, Ltd. RELL, introduces the ALTA750G® CT tube manufactured by Richardson Healthcare that is designed for use as a form-fit-function replacement tube for the Canon* Medical Systems CXB-750G* tube, also known as the Varex Imaging* MCS-7178A.
+/EIN News/ -- LAFOX, Ill., Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Richardson Healthcare, a Division of Richardson Electronics, Ltd. (NASDAQ: RELL), introduces the ALTA750G® CT tube manufactured by Richardson Healthcare that is designed for use as a form-fit-function replacement tube for the Canon* Medical Systems CXB-750G* tube, also known as the Varex Imaging* MCS-7178A.
 The Richardson Healthcare team will showcase the ALTA750 CT Tube Series, including the ALTA750G and the ALTA750, which cover many Canon CT tube requirements, at the European Congress of Radiology (ECR) in Vienna, Austria, on March 1-5, 2023, EXPO Hall 4 Booth 439.

 The ALTA750G is fully compatible with select types of OEM CT scanners.
 Each x-ray tube housing assembly has the large and small focal spot measured and meets the OEM specification.
 Each x-ray tube assembly is radiation leak checked and complies with FDA and IEC radiation leakage standards.
 The Canon* CT scanner models that use this tube are the Aquilion Prime S and Aquilion Prime SP.
 Richardson Healthcare sells its ALTA750G® tube as part of an X-ray tube installation kit that includes a new high voltage cable and a cleaning/grease kit.
 The ALTA750G has a prorated 12-month or 200,000 slice count limited warranty, whichever comes first.